lockmeilluminati/International-Blockchain-Intelligence-Bureau/README.md

 If you still encounter issues, you can try adding the specific directory where solc-select is installed:

+jesus i just firgured out you can run "solc-select install all" <br>

 solc-select install 0.4.0<br>
 solc-select install 0.4.1<br>